MiguelGoiss/HELPDESK/README.md

-# APLICAÇÃO PARA O VACATION #
+# API IT HELPDESK #
   This API is built using FastAPI.
-  It is integrated and comunicates directly with Aurora.
-  The objective of this application is to ease the work of the sellers from vacation club for easy data transfer, maintainability and reminder of new costumers.
+  The objective of this application is to ease the work of the IT department AFAVIAS.

 ## Index ##
   - [Installation] (#installation)